 These types of learners are those who prefer listening to lectures, audiobooks, and podcasts rather than reading long books.

 This one is pretty easy to understand.
 Read/write learners are the ones who prefer learning through words and then writing down what they learned.
 These are those students that you see making copious amounts of notes in class.

-Images, videos, hands-on learning, and charts, etc. don’t really affect their efficiency as long as there is sufficient verbal explanation.
+Images, videos, hands-on learning, charts, etc., don’t really affect their efficiency as long as there is a sufficient verbal explanation.

 In other words, they like to create experiences and personalize the tactile exercise to make it their own.
-They are also the ones who believe in recreating and practicing to make improvements in their work.
+They are also the ones who believe in recreating and practicing to improve their work.

-While these types of learners wrap up the VARK modalities, there have been some other studies and research papers published on learning styles.
-For example, there are other models that divide people into seven categories of learners.
+While these types of learners wrap up the VARK modalities, some other studies and research papers have been published on learning styles.
+For example, other models divide people into seven categories of learners.

 Besides the ones included in the VARK model, the other types include verbal, logical, social, and solitary.
 All the seven are a part of the Memletics learning styles model.

 This category overlaps read/write and audio learning styles.
-Learners that fall into this category are those who prefer using words to both articulating and writing.
+Learners who fall into this category prefer using words to both articulating and writing.

 This learning category is more geared towards learners involved in technical fields.
 They like using mathematics, scientific research, reasoning, and systems to make sense of the information they have at hand.